ScarletStudy/DGS1-Android-Release/README.md

 # Changelog
 A list of changes to the patched DGS1 and **not** IrisMobile.

+## 2.3.1.1 - 2018-10-09

+**Translated up to and including Episode 4, preview of Episode 5 is included.**

+* Fixed some textures being zoomed-in by default.

 ## 2.3.1 - 2018-10-08

 **Translated up to and including Episode 4, preview of Episode 5 is included.**